vonagam/redjs-rails/README.md

 Nothing fancy to see there.
 Pretty dumb.
 Because required assets are included first, there is no need for asynchronous loading or fancy things like that.
-If you need them for some reason, you can just write your implementation, without including 'redjs-rails' in your js manifest.
+If you need them for some reason, you can just write your implementation and replace 'redjs-rails' in your js manifest.